prodatakey/panamax/experiments/xdelta/readme.md

 -rw-r--r--  1 josh josh   9321569 Apr 17 19:17 server.delta
 ```

-This looks to be viable method of sending, even dissimilar images, by doing a hamming check (like described in the next section) between images that do exist on the target to see if any are similar enough to bother with a binary diff.
+This looks to be a viable method of transferring even largely dissimilar images.
+By doing a hamming check (like described in the next section) between the image we want to send and images that already exist on the target we can check if any are similar enough to bother with a binary diff.

 Doing a diff with an image that uses a similar, but different distribution, Linux OS and completely different workload shows that we can still best gzip: